mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "When I left, you had such conviction and even more strength than I had.
 You knew everything I knew.
 Lissa could have been brought to justice and the Shadestead reformed, but now it's gone back to being a cesspool of addiction."

 "We needed you, and you left right as everything was falling apart.
 Now you come back and expect me to have picked up the pieces by myself?
-The only way to survive was to adapt, so yes, this is who I am now."
+The only way to survive was to adapt, so yes, Casra, this is who I am now."

-"And Ramne?"
+"I understand.
+And Ramne?"

 "He became a dealer.
 Shipped off to Yansha long before his sentence.
 Probably bribes."